Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Analysis of Attacking Against Adaptive Defenses

 \item \textbf{Sampling And Masking (SAM)}: We repeatedly sample and mask edges during the training of the victim model.
 The edges are sampled from a probability distribution indicating the CAM-based importance for node prediction.
 Note that masking edges enables the model to perform masked forward propagation and update node representations, rather than manipulating the present graph structure.
 We use the classifier's before-and-after difference in the final prediction as a regularization term to penalize predictions that rely heavily on certain nodes. \end{itemize}

 We evaluate our \method and competitors against the proposed adaptive defense methods.
 We first fine-tuned these adaptive defenses based on their performance against \method.
 We also report the clean accuracy of vanilla GNN models after applying the defenses, with no attacks, as \textbf{Accuracy}.
 Then we present the ASR and clean accuracy(\%) of these methods in Tab.~\ref{tab:append-adaptivedefense}.
 The gray cell indicates the competitor with the highest ASR.
-From the table, we obtain the following key observations: \begin{itemize}[leftmargin=*] \item The adaptive defense can partially weaken the backdoor, indicating promising directions against logic poisoning.
+From the table, we obtain the following key observations: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item The adaptive defense can partially weaken the backdoor, indicating promising directions against logic poisoning.
 However, under our \method, the ASR remains generally high, while clean accuracy significantly drops after applying adaptive defenses.
 This highlights the need for further in-depth investigation into adaptive defenses.

 \item Our method consistently maintains the highest ASR (generally over 80\%) across adaptive defenses and datasets.
 This indicates the superiority of our \method in poisoning inner logic for clean-label backdoor.